ppy/osu-wiki/wiki/Tournaments/RESC/2024/en.md

 ## Ruleset

-### General Information
+### General information

 1. All matches will be played with ScoreV2 in Head-to-head mode.
-2. 32 teams will qualify for the bracket stage, chosen through Qualifiers Stage.
+2. 32 teams will qualify for the bracket stage, chosen through Qualifier Stage.
 3. All maps will be played with No Fail enabled, in addition to the appropriate mods.

 ### Registration